brianwawok/picture-voter/README.md

 ## Running in test mode
 This is a normal SBT application.
 To fire up an embedded in-memory database and run all tests, you simply need to execute `sbt test` from the root directory.
 When the tests are over, the in memory database will go away.
+The tests walk through a basic workflow of adding some pictures and voting for them.
+At this time, no DropBox functionality is exercised in the test suite.

 ## Running in prod mode
 The project uses the sbt assembly plugin.
-The target jar can br created with:
+The target jar can be created with:
 `sbt clean assembly`

+The default configurations can be used for all properties except for DropBox token.
+The DropBox token must be specified at server launch time.

 Then to run the in prod made, you can execute
 `java -jar -Ddropbox.token="xxxxxxxxxxx" ./target/scala-2.11/PictureVoterService.jar"`

-Where xxxxxxxxxxx is your dropbox API token token.
-For information about your dropbox token, see
+Where *xxxxxxxxxxx* is your DropBox API token token.
+For information about your DropBox token, see

 > https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/